Jun-depo/hypothyroid_flaskapp/README.md

 Based on my previous work, I could get decent prediction with just numeric data with the Baysian model.
 I built neural network model with the numeric data that gave similar levels of performance.
 Although predictions would be better when using all data, I just wanted a simple version of the app with less inputs.

+### Video demo of the App.
+https://youtu.be/kqXe0S70iug

-I made a short video that input 2 cases of data (from test set) into the app.
+I made the short video that input 2 cases of data into the app.
 The first one displayed "No hypothyroid disease".
 The second case displayed 'Compensated hypothyroid'.

-### Video demo of the App.
-https://youtu.be/kqXe0S70iug